 UI components and elements such as buttons or text fields are being tested to make sure they work properly.
 This is done manually by the developers of our team during development, and done after development by other developers on the team.
 The tools used to do this include the Android Studio emulator, the Xcode canvas preview, the XSimulator, and both Android and iOS tablets.
-We also verified Bluetooth state handling using hooks (e.g, useBLE) to ensure the app could detect BLE devices and initiate connections.
+Both iOS and Android teams will additionally write unit tests in Android Studio and Xcode to confirm components are working as expected.